MediTab: Scaling Medical Tabular Data Predictors via Data Consolidation, Enrichment, and Refinement: Experiments

 \subsection{Results on Zero-Shot and Few-Shot Learning}

-We assess the zero-shot prediction capability of \method on two tasks.
+We assess the \textit{zero-shot} prediction capability of \method on two tasks.
 For the evaluation of the dataset $\bD$, we deliberately exclude $\bD$ from the training data during step 2, where pseudo labels are generated for the external database.
 When computing the data Shapley values for out-domain samples during the quality check process, $\bD$ is also excluded.
 Subsequently, we train a model solely on the cleaned supplementary data $\bT_{\text{sup}}$ and evaluate its performance on the target dataset $\bD$.
-The results of this evaluation are illustrated in Fig.~\ref{fig:zero_shot}. \method exhibits impressive zero-shot performances: it wins over supervised XGBoost models in 5 out of 7 datasets in patient outcome prediction and all three datasets in trial outcome prediction by a significant margin.
+The results of this evaluation are illustrated in Figure~\ref{fig:zero_shot}. \method exhibits impressive zero-shot performances: it wins over supervised XGBoost models in 5 out of 7 datasets in patient outcome prediction and all three datasets in trial outcome prediction by a significant margin.
 On average, \method achieves gains of 8.9\% and 17.2\% improvements in the two tasks, respectively.

-The encouraging zero-shot learning result sheds light on the development of task-specific foundation tabular prediction models that can offer predictions for new datasets even before the label collection stage.
+The encouraging zero-shot learning result sheds light on the development of task-specific tabular prediction models that can offer predictions for new datasets even before the label collection stage.
 This becomes particularly invaluable in scenarios where acquiring training labels is costly.
 For instance, it enables us to predict the treatment effect of a drug on a group of patients before conducting clinical trials or collecting any trial records.
 Consequently, it allows us to make informed decisions regarding treatment adjustments or trial discontinuation.

-We further visualize the few-shot learning results in Fig.~\ref{fig:few_shot}.
-We are able to witness consistent performance improvement with more labeled training samples for both methods.
+We further visualize the few-shot learning results in Figure~\ref{fig:few_shot}.
+We witness consistent performance improvement with more labeled training samples for both methods.
 Additionally, for all tested cases, XGBoost is unable to surpass the zero-shot score of \method.